fabacab/inline-gdocs-viewer/readme.txt

 == Upgrade Notice ==

-= 0.11.4 =
+= 0.12 =

-This release adds Timeline Chart, Annotated Time Line chart, and Annotation Chart support, and fixes minor integration bugs.
+This release retires the old-style `[gdoc key="ABCDEFG"]` syntax.
+Don't worry!
+The plugn will automatically re-interpret your shortcode correctly.

 == Other notes ==